area4lib/area4/docs/div-looks.rst

 :code:`area4.divider(1)`.
 *If you don't understand, see the examples part of the documentation.*

-1. Dashed
+1. Dashes
-2. Solid
+2. Underscores
-3. Dotted
+3. Periods
-4. Black Squares
+4. Black squares
 5. Up arrow emojis
 6. Down arrow emojis
 7. Equal signs